-Philadelphia Chapter 7 Bankruptcy Lawyer
+Northeast Philadelphia Chapter 7 Bankruptcy Lawyer

 Relief under Chapter 7 of the Bankruptcy Code is appropriate for individuals who do not have significant assets, and who have a low income.
 The Bankruptcy Code provides this option to individuals who are in truly dire straits, and need an immediate relief because they are unable to pay their debts at all.

-Chapter 7 Bankruptcy Lawyer Philadelphia
+Chapter 7 Bankruptcy Lawyer Northeast Philadelphia

 Most debtors without assets are interested in Chapter 7 because it is relatively fast, and because they do not need to pay anything to the bankruptcy court.
 Most Chapter 7 bankruptcies conclude in about five months, and debtors retain all of their assets if they file with the assistance of a competent attorney.

-Lawyer for Chapter 7 Bankruptcy in Philadelphia
+Lawyer for Chapter 7 Bankruptcy in Northeast Philadelphia

 The first reason why someone would not want to file under Chapter 7 is if they owned assets with significant equity.
 Equity is the value of an asset above and beyond any liens on that asset.
 For example, if you own a home that is valued at $200,000.00, and the amount remaining to be paid on your mortgage note is $100,000.00, the equity in your home is the difference of $100,000.00 (but slightly less if subtracting costs of about ten percent).

-In that instance, you would be disadvantaged by filing for Chapter 7, because your unsecured debts would not be discharged unless you paid your creditors or surrendered your house.
+In this instance, you would be disadvantaged by filing for Chapter 7, because your unsecured debts would not be discharged unless you paid your creditors or surrendered your house.
 How much she would have to pay her creditors would depend on how much debt she owed and how much equity she retains in her assets.
 If she has equity in her house exceeding approximately $22,000.00, that means that the debtor must either give up that asset or pay her unsecured creditors that unprotected amount of equity.

-The second reason why someone would not file for relief under Chapter 7 is because they are not qualified.
+The second reason why someone would not file for relief under Chapter 7 is that they are not qualified.
 Chapter 7 allows for a quick discharge of debts without repayment, but in order for the debtor to get that benefit, her income must be below the average income in her state for her family size.
 For example, in Pennsylvania, the average income is about $50,000.00 for an individual.
 The income is calculated as an average over the previous 6 months.
 If your income falls below that threshold, it is presumed that you qualify for Chapter 7.
 If you have a higher income, you may still qualify based on the means test, and based on the number of dependents in your family.
 It is important that you speak to a qualified attorney regarding these calculations, as they may prove crucial in your case.